meetpatel1111/one-click-k8s-deployment-azure/Documents/KUBERNETES_DETAILED.md

 ## 2. Kubernetes Cluster Overview

-The cluster is provisioned by Terraform, typically through AWS EKS.
+The cluster is provisioned by Terraform, typically through Azure AKS.
 Once the control plane and worker nodes are created, GitHub Actions connects to the cluster using a kubeconfig file.
-At this point, Kubernetes becomes the orchestration engine for deploying applications.
+At this point, Kubernetes becomes the orchestration engine.
+The workflow uses `az aks get-credentials` to configure kubectl context for deploying applications.

 The cluster architecture includes:
-- **Control Plane**: Managed by the cloud provider (EKS).
+- **Control Plane**: Managed by the cloud provider (AKS).
 - **Worker Nodes**: Provisioned in node groups defined by tfvars.
-- **Networking**: VPC and subnets configured by Terraform.
+- **Networking**: VNet and subnets configured by Terraform.
 - **Load Balancers**: Created dynamically by Kubernetes Services of type `LoadBalancer`.

 This design ensures that applications deployed to the cluster are immediately reachable from outside.